Web Crawler System Design

 High Level Design

-Once we have a clear understanding of our requirements and have made estimations on the scale, we can design a high-level architecture overview of the system.
-This architecture will outline the overall structure and components of the web crawler.
+Once we have a clear understanding of requirements and have made estimations on the scale, we can design a high-level design of the system.
+This will outline the structure and components of the web crawler.

 high-level architecture of a distributed web crawler